ikaddoura/mobility-studio-integration/README.md

 ## 📜 Licenses

-The MATSim program code in this repository is distributed under the terms of the GNU General Public License as published by the Free Software Foundation (version 2).
+The MATSim program code in this repository is distributed under the terms of the GNU General Public License as published by the Free Software Foundation (version 2 or any later version).
 The MATSim program code are files that reside in the src directory hierarchy and typically end with *.java.